paicontreras/hiragana-practice/extras/ruby-study-notes.md

 **Case (short version)**
 ```
 case name
-when x1 then y1
+when x1 then #do something
-when x2 then y2
+when x2 then #do something
-when x3 then y3
+when x3 then #do something
-else y4
+else #do something
 end
 ```